pedrohassen/pacedream-evaluation/README.md

 ## Prerequisites

 For this project to run in your machine, you'll need to have installed:
-- npm or another similar package
+- npm or another similar package - I recommend the version 10.2.3
-- Node.js
+- Node.js - I recommend the version 18.19.0 'Hydrogen' (LTS)
-- MongoDB
+- Docker and Docker-compose

 ---